Upate: The road to Moraine Lake is now closed to all vehicle traffic for the season. It will re-open in mid to late May of 2019.

 Moraine Lakeshore Trail Will Leave The Crowds Behind, Even On Busy Days

-Starting near the canoe docks there is an easy walk that works its way along the shoreline to the back of the lake.
-As the trail weaves its way in and out of the trees there are views of the water and mountains. stunning views of the lake and mountains.
+Starting near the canoe docks there is an fairly flat trail that works its way along the shoreline to the back of the lake.
+As the trail weaves in and out of the trees it offers glimpes of the water and mountains.

 Only a dent of the crowds will venture onto the Lakeshore trail and even fewer still will go the full distance of it.
-A boardwalk is located at the end of the lake near the stream of rushing water that flows from the Wenkchemna Glacier.
-The trail is fairly flat.
-The 2.4km round trip will take approximately 45 minutes.
+A boardwalk is located at the end of the lake where a stream of rushing water flows from the Wenkchemna.
+It’s a total of 2.9 km’s, returning back on the same trail.
+Allow approximately 45 minutes.

-Other Trails At Moraine Lake And Seasonal Restrictions
+Other Trails At Moraine Lake And Seasonal Travel Restrictions

 Moraine Lake Lodge Accommodation

 Moraine Lake Lodge is the only accommodation at the lake.
 Staying at the lodge allows you to take advantage of the early morning or late hours of the day when the tourists have left the area.
-It’s open from June to early October.
-They have a gift shop and restaurant.
+It’s open from early June to early October.
+The ammenities include a gift shop and a restaurant.

 Moraine Lake Canoe Rentals